LANCASTER, MORECAMBE & DIST. TTL CONSTITUTION

 (ii) Players must pay an Individual Player Membership fee of £14 Seniors, £8 Juniors to the league or pay

 (iii) Clubs are required to register a min of 3 players per team.

 (iv) No player shall play in a team below the team they are registered for.

-(v) A player may play 4 matches for each of the teams above his/her nominated team without penalty.
+(v) A player may play up on a combined total of 4 occasions without penalty.
 On the 5th occasion he/she will become a member of that specific team for the remainder of the season and is no longer eligible to play up.

 (vi) Out of town players who reside outside the league boundaries (Reg.
 2) are required to play a min of